SolidPIPe/twitchtips/_posts/2014-04-30-twitch-teams.md

 ## What benefits can being in a team really provide?
 Some teams are not active in cross-promotion or pushing a particular brand.
 These sorts of teams are quite dormant for networking and therefore do not provide much benefit to the team members in terms of channel growth.

 <br>These sorts of teams might prefer to show an exclusive circle of friends or a collection of streamers under a network that are not tied together on any other aspect.
-Often though, to be in a team means you are there to promote your fellow teammates as well as be promoted by them.
+Often though, to be in a team means you are there to promote your fellow team-mates as well as be promoted by them.

 <br>It's a mutually beneficial sort of thing.
 I'd suggest you don't expect much if you aren't willing to pitch in.
-Remember, this micro-community only has as much value as you and your fellow teammates place in it!
+Remember, this micro-community only has as much value as you and your fellow team-mates place in it!

 ## Is it better or worse to be on more than one team?
 From what I've seen, there are some people who stick to only one team and focus only on that.
 There are others who are in 3+ teams which all share roughly the same viewership; and in this sort of situation, most streamers in each team often play the same games.